thaliaarchi/regexp-museum/editors/zeus.md

 which is different from the original Brief.
 [Zeus Lite](https://www.zeusedit.com/lite/index.html) still has search and replace with regexps.

-Although is closed-source, the source for versions 1.04 and 2.15 is available.
+Although is closed-source, versions 1.04 and 2.15 included some source.
 CTAGS.C is taken from Elvis and changes to it are annotated.

+Zeus 2.15 bundled [DECUS grep](../greps/decus.md) with modifications to adjust the output format for Zeus.

 Zeus was called Zeus Programmers Editor in its early releases and is now called Zeus IDE.